dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 ```

-### Current state
+### Interacting with Wasm/WASI in MSBuild without Wasm/WASI Tasks
-We can use the Exec task an executable .wasm file (.NET example):
+In a build, we can use the [`Exec` task](https://learn.microsoft.com/en-us/visualstudio/msbuild/exec-task) with Wasmtime and an executable .wasm file, but this execution would not have any MSBuild capabilities such as logging and passing of file parameters.
-- note that this execution does not get any resources so it can't e.g. manipulate files

 #### .NET example
 1. install [wasi-sdk](https://github.com/WebAssembly/wasi-sdk), [wasmtime](https://wasmtime.dev)